 "No" you cannot just quit your job on the spot, you have to inform your employer in writing or verbally that you are about to leave your job.
 It is not the best practice because, if there is any written agreement signed between the employee and the employer, the employer can sue you for it.

 The notice of resignation is usually stated in the employment contract.
 Thus, it pays to read your contract carefully.

 The notice period in your contract should be followed.
 Tell your employer if you agree to this or if you prefer a shorter notice period.
 If your request to reduce your notice period is not granted, no one can prevent you from leaving the company at once if you want.

 If the notice period is not stated in your contract, inform the company of your desire to leave at least a week before doing so.
-Tell your employer about this in your resignation letter UK.
+Tell your employer about this in your resignation letter.

-So think before acting.
-Before doing something, you might regret later, be sure to consult the professional lawyers of Deo Volente (DV Solicitors in Bedford), UK, for the right legal advice regarding your notice period and other important details of your employment contract.
+If you are facing any kind of difficulty or threat from your employer, be sure to consult the professional lawyers of Deo Volente (DV Solicitors Bedford), UK, for the right legal advice regarding your notice period and other important details of your employment contract.

 Our friendly team of lawyers will carefully review your contract and explain your rights as an employee.
 Our employment solicitors can also help if you are facing legal action from your previous employer.

 For more information, visit DV Solicitors – Solicitors in Bedford, call 01234 350 244, or email firstname.lastname@example.org.